fluxcd/notification-controller/docs/spec/v1beta2/providers.md

 When `.spec.type` is set to `gitlab`, the referenced secret must contain a key called `token` with the value set to a [GitLab personal access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html).

-The token must has permissions to update the commit status for the GitLab repository specified in `.spec.address`.
+The token must have permissions to update the commit status for the GitLab repository specified in `.spec.address`.

 You can create the secret with `kubectl` like this: